PAL-M

-PAL-M is the analogue colour TV system used in Brazil since early 1972, making it the first South American country to broadcast in colour.
+PAL-M was the analog color TV system used in Brazil since early 1972, making it the first South American country to broadcast in color.

-It is unique among analogue TV systems in that it combines the 525-line 30 frames-per-second System M with the PAL colour encoding system (using very nearly the NTSC colour subcarrier frequency), unlike all other countries which pair PAL with 625-line systems and NTSC with 525-line systems.
+It is unique among analog TV systems in that it combines the 525-line, 29.97 frames-per-second System M with the PAL color encoding system (using very nearly the NTSC color subcarrier frequency), unlike all other countries which pair PAL and SECAM with 625-line systems and NTSC with 525-line systems.